Imaging Seminar: Vision Foundation Models for Microscopy

 In this talk, he will present his group’s work on developing vision foundation models for microscopy, with a particular focus on Segment Anything for Microscopy.
 This approach addresses a wide range of segmentation tasks in both light and electron microscopy within a single framework.
 He will also introduce ongoing extensions of the model that aim to support additional tasks, including pixel classification, cell classification, and cell tracking, all within a unified system.

-Bio: Prof. Constantin Pape has been heading the Computational Cell Analytics research group at the Institute of Computer Science in Georg August University Göttingen since March 2022.
-He is also a member of the Campus Institute for Data Science (CIDAS).
-He conducts researches into image processing methods with applications in biology and medicine.
-Before working at Göttingen, Mr. Pape was a postdoctoral fellow at EMBL Heidelberg.
-His research interests are machine learning and deep learning, applying these methods primarily in image processing for microscopy.
-He also works on the processing and visualization of large image data sets.
-His work focuses on interdisciplinary projects with biologists and medical professionals.
+Bio: This talk will be given by Prof. Constantin Pape, head of the Computational Cell Analytics research group at the Institute of Computer Science at Georg August University Göttingen and a member of the Campus Institute for Data Science (CIDAS).
+His research focuses on image processing methods with applications in biology and medicine.
+Prior to joining Göttingen, he was a postdoctoral fellow at EMBL Heidelberg.
+His main research interests include machine learning and deep learning, which he applies primarily to microscopy image analysis.
+He also works on the processing and visualization of large-scale image datasets.
+His work is strongly interdisciplinary, involving close collaboration with biologists and medical professionals.

 The seminar is followed by an aperitif.